iamthefamous/todolist-app/QUICKSTART.md

 ## Troubleshooting

 ### Backend won't start
-- Make sure PostgreSQL is running: `docker ps`
+- Make sure MySQL is running: `docker ps`
 - Check port 8080 is not in use: `lsof -i :8080` (macOS/Linux)

 ### Frontend can't connect to backend